-Employee Stock Purchase Plan
+Employee Stock Purchase Plans

-In 1996, we adopted an Employee Stock Purchase Plan, which we refer to as the "ESPP".
-The ESPP permits our full-time employees (and full-time employees of some of our subsidiaries) to purchase ordinary shares through payroll deductions.
-Under the ESPP, 6,000,000 ordinary shares were authorized for issuance.
-As of December 31, 2014, 5,245,712 ordinary shares had been issued under the ESPP.
-The ESPP has six-month offering periods, with purchases occurring in January and July.
-The compensation committee of our board of directors administers the ESPP.
-The ESPP will terminate on the earliest of (i) the last business day in January 2016, (ii) when no more shares are available for issuance under the ESPP, or (iii) when all purchase rights under the ESPP are granted or exercised in connection with a "Corporate Transaction" as defined in the ESPP.
+In 1996, we adopted an Employee Stock Purchase Plan, which was subsequently amended and restated in 2015.
+We refer to the Employee Stock Purchase Plan, as amended and restated, as the US ESPP, and the Employee Stock Purchase Plan (Non-U.S. Employees), as the ROW ESPP, and together with the US ESPP, as the "ESPPs".
+The ESPPs permit our full-time employees (and full-time employees of some of our subsidiaries) to purchase ordinary shares through payroll deductions.
+As of December 31, 2015, 5,523,283 ordinary shares had been issued under the ESPP.

+Each ESPP has six-month offering periods, with purchases occurring in January and July.
+The compensation committee of our board of directors administers each of the ESPPs.
+Each of the ESPPs will terminate on the earliest of (i) the last business day in January 2036, (ii) when no more shares are available for issuance under the applicable ESPP, or (iii) when all purchase rights under the applicable ESPP are granted or exercised in connection with a "Corporate Transaction" as defined in the applicable ESPP.
+Commencing the purchase period that begins February 1, 2016, 1,000,000 ordinary shares are authorized for issuance under the ROW ESPP.

 An eligible employee can purchase ordinary shares at a price of 85% of the fair market value of the ordinary shares at the beginning of the six-month offering period (or 85% of the fair market value of the ordinary shares on the semi-annual purchase date, if that is lower).
 Each eligible employee can elect to purchase ordinary shares under the ESPP in an amount of up to 15% of the employee's compensation, but not more than 1,250 shares per participant on any purchase date.
 Employees may terminate their participation in the ESPP at any time during the offering period, and participation ends automatically on termination of employment with us.
 Each outstanding purchase right will be exercised immediately prior to our merger or consolidation with another company.
-Our board of directors may amend or terminate the ESPP immediately after the close of any purchase date.
-The board may not, unless shareholders approve, materially increase the number of ordinary shares available for issuance, reduce the purchase price payable for ordinary shares, or materially modify the eligibility requirements for participation or the benefits available to participants.
+Our board of directors may amend or terminate each of the ESPPs immediately after the close of any purchase date.